rikmorskate/assignment-vladyslav/README.md

 Fifteen minutes after checkout, a user should receive a discount code of € 5,- for future purchases.
 If a user chooses to use a discount code, you should keep track of what discount code was applied and what amount was subtracted from the checkout.

 # Out-of-scope
-The UI doesn’t have to be pretty or present.
+The UI is optional.
 Payments in this application are based on invoices.
 Invoices are out of scope :-)